 Start brainstorming ideas that can be used for your direct mail marketing.

-Consider creative ideas such as:
+Consider unique direct mail options such as:

 - 3D objects (ex: sample of your product, branded merchandise)